udemonia/cisco-selenium/README.md

  ## The outcome

- Phone line setups went from ~ 4 hours for a set of 13 to roughly 10 minutes - accuracy for phone setups was 100% error free
+ **Phone line setups went from ~ 4 hours for a set of 13 to roughly 10 minutes** - accuracy, a problem with manual, repetitive tasks, was 100%.
+Month long projects could be completed in a single day.

  ### Notes